JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 > It can be visible fronm other home devices with this approach!

+And for containers...

-And for containers...it took me a while to make it work and be visible for other devices:
+It took me a while to make reflex work

+Specially to be visible for other devices:

 ```sh
 docker build -t my_custom_reflex_app:latest .